Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 .. note::

     The new :class:`~qiskit.algorithms.minimum_eigensolvers.VQEResult` class does not include the state anymore, as this output was only useful in the case of diagonal operators.
-However, if it is available as part of the new :class:`~qiskit.algorithms.minimum_eigensolvers.SamplingVQE` :class:`~qiskit.algorithms.minimum_eigensolvers.SamplingVQEResult`.
+However, it is available as part of the new :class:`~qiskit.algorithms.minimum_eigensolvers.SamplingVQE` :class:`~qiskit.algorithms.minimum_eigensolvers.SamplingVQEResult`.

 .. raw:: html